Getting Back to Even

 JMP – and finally, JP Morgan.

-So, there you have 12 stocks but remember you have to research each one of them for an hour a week.
-And index funds don’t work because of the returns from 2000-2009.
+So, there you have 12 stocks, but remember you must research each for an hour a week.
+Index funds don’t work because of the returns from 2000 to 2009.

-Honestly, given the last decade we have, it would be hard to pick 12 stocks that didn’t, on average, go up.
-But active investors who trade can do it; I’m sure of that!
+Given the last decade we have, it would be hard to pick 12 stocks that didn’t, on average, go up.
+But active investors who trade can do it.

 Twenty-Five New Rules for Post-Apocalyptic Investing